AmadejKrepek/clayma-store/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
   The page will reload if you make edits.<br />
   You will also see any lint errors in the console.

+## Concepts used in this Application

+- react-hooks
+- react-context-api
+- react-local-storage